- What is System Design?

 After having a decent knowledge of data structures and algorithms, it is better to know some core subjects associated with any computer science degree before diving deep into designing scalable systems.
 These courses include Object-Oriented Programming, Operating Systems, Database Management Systems, and Computer Networks.
 You can go through the top interview questions of OOPS, Networking, DBMS, and OS for quick revision.
 For a detailed study, you can refer to free resources on Operating Systems and Database Management Systems.

 Now that you know basic data structures, algorithms, and core subjects, you are good to go.
 You are just one step away from cracking big product-based companies, which is having a practical knowledge of high-level design and low-level design (object-oriented design).
 What you need to clear such rounds is the best system design course which covers every concept in detail.
-So, without further adieu, let’s take a look at the top-rated and reviewed system design courses available online.
+In this article, we have collated a list of the top-rated and reviewed system design courses available online.

 The courses discussed in this article provide a decent balance between low-level design and high-level design.
 They also contain every notion you’d need if you were asked to code anything in the real world.
 Anyway, I believe you now have enough knowledge to decide which course you should pursue next.
 Pick one and get started on your journey to working for your dream company!